mathieucarbou/YaSolR/docs/index.md

 - 🔄 **Excess Sharing**: YaSolR allows the first output to share the excess with the second output if you need both outputs to work at the same time

+- 🕸️ **Offline**: YaSolR can operate without being connected to any WiFi or Internet connection.

 - 🛠️ **Years of development experience**: YaSolR is built on years of development experiences and uses the most advanced and efficient libraries available on ESP32 and Arduino.:

 - 🔧 **Huge Hardware support**: